NatWest to close 30 bank branches in 2026

 Join Which?
 Money

-This year, 431 branches are due to close from the following banks:
+This year, a total of 141 bank branches are due to close:

 To find out whether your local branch is closing or has recently closed, our closure checker tool shows those shutting down in your local authority area.